hendricwidjaja/T2A2-WebServer-API-v2/README.md

-# T2A2 API Webserver - Workout Together Planner API (FINAL)
+# T2A2 API Webserver - Workout Together Planner API

 Welcome to the documentation of Hendric Widjaja's - T2A2: API Webserver.